The Kindle is an Electronic device for reading books. In my previous post I talked about the Kindle and explained why I love reading on it.

 Feel free to share your experiences and advice on using the Kindle or other electronic devices in other languages in the comments below.

 This article was posted on Wednesday, September 29th, 2010 at 8:43 pm and is filed under book, Books & Stories, Dictionaries, Language Dictionaries, Languages, Languages, Languages, Learning, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Reading Foreign Books on the Kindle with a Built-in Dictionary”